Semtexmagix/autodarts-desktop/README.md

 All this can be easily realized via OBS scenes.
 The scenes can be easily switched during the game in OBS or e.g. via hotkey.

 # BUGS
-Its buggy at the moment.
-You can give me feedback in Discord (Autodarts.io) ---> Reepa86
+You can give us feedback in Discord (Autodarts.io) or create a Git issue ---> wusaaa / Reepa86

 # TODOs
- - MainWindow:
  -

- - Install:
-	-

- - Setup:
-	-

 # Done
- - Setup:
-   -
  -

 # LAST WORDS
 Thanks to Timo for awesome https://autodarts.io.